 A student data manager may not share personally identifiable student data for the purpose of external research or evaluation except as follows: If a student data manager receives a request to share data for the purpose of external research or evaluation, the student data manager shall:

+1. Verify that the request meets the requirements of 34 C.F.R § 99.31(a)(6)

-1. Submit the request to the District’s external research review process; and
+2. Submit the request to the District’s external research review process; and

-2. Fulfill the instructions that result from the review process.
+3. Fulfill the instructions that result from the review process.

+If the student data manager is informed that the State Board of Education intends to share student data collected by the District with the Utah Registry of Autism and Developmental Disabilities, the student data manager shall give notice to the parent of each student whose data is to be shared of the State Board’s intentions to share the data.
+If the parent requests that the State Board not share the data, the student data manager shall relay that request to the State Board.

 A student data manager may share personally identifiable student data in response to a subpoena issued by a court.